juju2143/emergencypony/README.md

 ## config.json

-- images: Sets the images folder
+- `images`: Sets the images folder
-- downloader: Sets parameters for `npm run download`
+- `downloader`: Sets parameters for `npm run download`
-  - start: Season to start from
+  - `start`: Season to start from
-  - end: Season to end with
+  - `end`: Season to end with
-  - interval: Starts a new file download every x milliseconds
+  - `interval`: Starts a new file download every x milliseconds
-  - maxDownloads: Limits how many files to download at the same time
+  - `maxDownloads`: Limits how many files to download at the same time
-- tweetSchedule: Tweet schedule in cron format (ex.
-"0,30 * * * *" means on minutes 0 and 30 of every hour)
+- `tweetSchedule`: Tweet schedule in cron format (ex. `0,30 * * * 1-6` means on minutes 0 and 30 of every hour except on Sundays)
-- twitter: Whatever Twitter needs for connectiong to their API
+- `twitter`: Whatever Twitter needs for connectiong to their API

 ## Licensing